CSYE6225-Anusha/webapp/README.md

-# Health Check API
+# Health Check and User API

 ## What it does 🤖
-- The health check API allows us to monitor the health of the application instance and alert us when something is not working as expected.
-- The health check API prevents us from sending traffic to unhealthy application instances and automatically replace/repair them.
-It also helps us improve user experience by not routing their quests to unhealthy instances.
+- Monitors application health, preventing traffic to unhealthy instances, and bootstraps the database automatically at startup.
+- Enforces Token-Based Basic Authentication for secure API access.

 ## Features 🚀
-- **Database Connectivity Check**: Authenticates with the PostgreSQL database.
-If the connection fails, returns a `503 Service Unavailable` status.
-- **Request Validation**: Ensures that no request body or query parameters are passed.
-If any are detected, a `400 Bad Request` status is returned.
+- **Database Bootstrapping**:  Automatically creates or updates the database schema using Sequelize ORM.
+- **Health Checks**: Ensures database connectivity with failure returning  `503 Service Unavailable`.
 - **Cache Control**: Adds `Cache-Control` headers to prevent caching of the health check responses.
+- **Creating User**: A user can be created using the post call and various validations are enforced as well as the password is encrypted before storing in the database.
+- **Authenticated Routes**: The get and put call for the user are authenticated routes and it is provided by the use of Token-Based Basic authentication.
-- **Method Restriction**: Accepts only `GET` requests for health checks.
-Other methods return a `405 Method Not Allowed` response.
+- **Method Restriction**: All other requests return `405 Method Not Allowed`.

-## How It Works 💡

-### Environment Setup

-- Uses the `dotenv` package to load environment variables for secure database configuration.

-### Database Connectivity

-- Uses Sequelize ORM to connect to PostgreSQL.

-### Request Validation

-- Verifies that no content body or query parameters are passed in the `GET` request.
-If content is detected, it returns a `400 Bad Request`.

-### Error Handling

-- If database authentication fails, it returns a `503 Service Unavailable` response.

-### Method Restriction

-- Handles `GET` requests for health checks.
-For any other HTTP methods, it responds with a `405 Method Not Allowed` .
+- **Code Quality**: Code quality to be maintained to the highest standards using integration tests.

 ## How to Use ⚙